 1-CATEGORY: –fashion jewelry, semi-precious metal and stone jewelry, precious jewelry

 4-FREQUENCY OF USE: Everyday, Church, Special Occasions

 I am always on the lookout for storage containers that I can use for my raw materials and work in progress jewelry projects.
-I came across this container at Hobby Lobby one day and thought that it would be a great way to store some of my components and beads for making my Virgin Mary Jewelry.
+I came across this container at Hobby Lobby one day and thought that it would be a great way to store some of my components and beads for making my handmade jewelry.